 - Collect product validations

 - Collect acceptance criteria

 - Collect team performance appraisals

 - Collect all other process assets

-As a project manager, you have most likely developed an assumption log across the project lifecycle.
-An assumption, as you savvy PMs most likely know, is something assumed to be true during the project planning stages.
+As a project manager, you have most likely developed an assumption log throughout the project management life cycle.
+An assumption is something assumed to be true during the project planning stages.
 As you go, you will track the validity of each one.

 - Read through your assumption log